 This phrase apparently gets repeated a lot with some eyeroll, given how hard it can be to get any of your code running in Erlang before you understand OTP Applications and Releases, but there's some truth to it — you have atoms, lists, binaries, tuples, and the ocassional function.
 When something breaks it's often obvious why (and consequently what the fix is), even in third-party code.

-undefined, no 4 meanings of
+undefined, no 4

 this, an atom type, and tuples and lists as distinct data types.